There are a growing number of women working in a range of roles and leadership positions in the NSW mining sector.

 It represents the interests of women working in the NSW minerals industry and anyone can be a member, including non-AusIMM members, regardless of gender.

 The NSW Women in Mining Network hosts networking events in Sydney and mining regions including the Hunter Valley, Illawarra and Central West.
 The network is open to all women working in or with the NSW minerals industry.
 Women working in non-traditional roles are particularly encouraged to join.

-Since 2013, the NSW Women in Mining Network Mentoring Program has helped over 150 women working in the NSW mining industry to develop the skills and knowledge to help them fulfil their potential and excel in their professions.
+Since 2013, the NSW Women in Mining Network Mentoring Program has helped women working in the NSW mining industry to develop the skills and knowledge to help them fulfil their potential and excel in their professions.

-Everyone that participates is matched with an experienced industry mentor (male or female) that can share their expertise.
+Everyone that participates is matched with an experienced industry mentor (male or female) who can share their expertise.
 They’re also given the opportunity to engage in training and networking activities in a structured, sustainable mentoring process.